-Canon 1D versus Canon M3
+Canon 1D vs M3

 The Canon EOS-1D and the Canon EOS M3 are two digital cameras that were announced, respectively, in September 2001 and February 2015.
 The 1D is a DSLR, while the M3 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (1D) and an APS-C (M3) sensor.
-The 1D has a resolution of 4.1 megapixel, whereas the M3 provides 24 MP.
+The 1D has a resolution of 4.1 megapixels, whereas the M3 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M3 is considerably smaller (69 percent) than the Canon 1D.
 Moreover, the M3 is substantially lighter (77 percent) than the 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the M3 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 Concerning battery life, the 1D gets 500 shots out of its NP-E3 battery, while the M3 can take 250 images on a single charge of its LP-E17 power pack.
 As can be seen in the images above, the 1D has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.